d2s/Documentation/_posts/2018-04-10-RsyncParameters.md

 The following parameters are for _networked_ tasks only.
 A networked task is a task where destination is on a remote server, eiher on local LAN or on Internet.

 - `--compress`
-	- compress files before transmitting
+	- compress files before transmitting, applies only if remote server
 - `- e ssh`
-	- to ensure rsync tunnels traffic through a ssh-tunnel
+	- to ensure rsync tunnels traffic through a ssh-tunnel, applies only if remote server
 - `-e "ssh -p xxxx"`
-	- choose another port if standard port 22 is not used
-- enable by setting port number in parameters
+	- choose another port if standard port 22 is not used, enable by setting port number in parameters, applies only if remote server